Skipton castle - one of the best castles to visit near Harrogate

 ✔️ Tons of photo opportunities

-Read More: 5 Sensational Things to Do on the Harewood Castle Walk
+READ MORE: What to Do on the Harewood Castle Walk

 As Harewood Castle is one of the closest castles to visit near Harrogate, and you’ll only need an hour to look around it, it’s easy to fit into your trip itinerary.
-Find the best places to stay in Harrogate here.

 So there you have it!
 A wide variety of castles to visit near Harrogate to tempt you to get out and explore.
 Have you decided which of these North Yorkshire castles you would like to visit?